akarhin/akarhin.github.io/_projects/1_project.md

 - \( N \) is the number of teeth on the gear
 - \( f_s \) is the shaft rotational frequency (in Hz)

 **Sidebands** are frequencies that appear around the gear mesh frequency and its harmonics.
 They are indicative of modulation effects due to gear faults such as wear, misalignment, or eccentricity.

-**Formula:**
+Sidebands are calculated with:

 $$
 \text{Sidebands} = \text{GMF} \pm k \times f_s
 $$